ASMIRT 2022 Award Winners

 The Varian Award

 Awarded to a radiation therapist who has made a significant contribution to the field of radiation therapy, sponsored by Varian.
 To learn more about the Varian Award, click here.
-Nominations for the 2021 Varian Award will open August 2021.
+Nominations for the 2022 Varian Award are now open.

 Advanced Practitioner Accreditation:

 Awarded to members of the Australian Society of Medical Imaging and Radiation Therapy who have met the criteria of Advanced Practice as defined by the ASMIRT Board of Directors.

 Awarded to members of the Australian Society of Medical Imaging and Radiation Therapy who have significantly contributed to the Society over many years.

 Ian Roos Award – Not Awarded in 2022.
 The Ian Roos Award may be awarded by the Radiation Oncology Alliance to any consumer involved in health care advocacy, particularly in radiation oncology, including (but not restricted to) those consumers involved in Board, Council, committee or working group activities of the Royal Australian and New Zealand College of Radiologists, ASMIRT, the Australian College of Physicists, Scientists and Engineers in Medicine, and the Cancer Nurses Society of Australia.